jhg/jhg.github.io/index.md

 ---
 ## Migrating the blog

-You're welcome, I'm sorry because the blog is been migrated.
+You're welcome, I'm sorry because the blog is being migrated.

 Before I had a blog in Blogger wrote only in Spanish, but now I will use Jekyll in GitHub Pages to write a blog in more languages besides Spanish.